Terrifier (2016) | Review

 TL;DR

 While Terrifier is not my cup of tea when it comes to slasher movies, I can still appreciate it for its strengths and achievements.
 The makeup and special effects are good.
-Art the clown is great as a villain.
+Art the Clown is great as a villain.
 And the movie is not overly long.
 So while I was a little bored, I would also say that Terrifier might entertain you if you’re into gory slashers that aim to shock and, well, horrify you.